-As of November 6, 2017 the Company had fully repaid all its long-term debt.
-The Company paid \$0.20 dividends per share in fiscal 2018 totalling \$12.7 million, similar to fiscal 2017.
+The Company paid \$0.20 dividends per share in fiscal 2019 totalling \$12.7 million, similar to fiscal 2018.
 With regard to dividend policy, the Board of Directors considers the Company's earnings per share, cash flow from operations, the level of planned capital expenditures and its cash and marketable securities.
 The targeted payout ratio is approximately 50% to 80% of sustainable earnings per share, 50% to 75% of cash flow from operations with consideration as to the ability to augment the dividend from the liquidity on the Company's balance sheet, if these targets are missed in a given year.
 The Board of Directors reviews these guidelines regularly.

-In fiscal 2018, the Company invested \$27 million in capital expenditures, on a cash basis, primarily on new and renovated stores.
-In fiscal 2019, the Company expects to invest approximately \$30 million in capital expenditures.
+In fiscal 2019, the Company invested \$26.1 million in capital expenditures, on a cash basis, primarily in digital technology and retail system upgrades, distribution and handling system improvements and existing store renovations and new store builds.
+In fiscal 2020, the Company expects to invest approximately \$29.0 million in capital expenditures.
 These expenditures, together with the payment of dividends and any repayments related to the Company's bank credit facility are expected to be funded by the Company's existing financial resources and funds derived from its operations.